yogeshagr/golang/gopl/gopl.md

 ```
 On a 64-bit architecture, a slice requires 24 bytes of memory.
 The pointer
 + lenth + capacity feilds require 8 bytes each respectively in total 24 bytes.
 Passing the 24 bytes between functions is fast and easy.
+Only the slice is being
-This is the beauty of
+copied, not the underlying array.
+This is the beauty of slices.
+You don't need
-slices.
-You don't need to pass pointers around and deal with complicated syntax.
+to pass pointers around and deal with complicated syntax.

 ### Maps
+- Maps are collection, and you can iterate over them just like you do with
+arrays and slices.
+But maps are unordered collections, there's no way to predict
+the order in which the key/value pairs will be returned.

 - A map is a reference to a hash table, and a map type is written map[K]V, where
 K and V are the type of its keys and values.
 All of the keys in a given map are
 of the same type, and all of the values are of the same type, but the keys need